-The ARGO HDi is equipped with a hydraulic handbrake system.
+The ARGO HDi and HD models are equipped with a hydraulic handbrake system.
 This consists of an independent set of hydraulic brake calipers and brake discs.
 The master cylinder is mounted on the left side steering bar.
 Figure 7-19a.

 Figure 7-19a.
+Hydraulic handbrake levels

-HDi hydraulic handbrake levels Monitor the hand brake fluid on a regular basis.
-The master cylinder well is translucent and the fluid level is visible to the eye without removing the cover.
+Monitor the hand brake fluid on a regular basis.
+The master

+cylinder reservoir is translucent and the fluid level is visible to the eye without removing the cover.
 Ensure the level is to the "top" level mark.
 Figure 7-19a.